 You will need to get a standard bulk mail permit for your mailers which costs $190 per year.
-This allows you to get the special postage rates available to commercial bulk mailers for your insurance mailers.
-You need to send at least 200 insurance mailers to get the special postage rates for standard class postage.
+This allows you to get the special postage rates available to commercial bulk mailers.
+You need to send at least 200 to get the special postage rates for standard class postage.

 You can find a post office, USPS, nearest you that has a bulk mailing center and they will work with you to help you get started.
 Remember to be very nice to these people.
 You are their customer, but they may not be as customer centered as you are to your clients.
 They will be important to you as you develop your direct mail campaign.
 So get them to like you.

 When you get your permits, the USPS will give you the name of a graphic designer paid by the USPS for you to contact and they will design your indicia you'll need to use for business reply cards or envelops.
 You can get this the same day in many cases.

 Step 2.
 Design and Create Your Mailers and Window Envelopes